 Twin-to-twin transfusion syndrome (TTTS) and twin anemia polycythemia sequence (TAPS) are rare, prenatal conditions that affect twin pregnancies where the twins share a placenta (monochorionic or identical twins).
 TTTS and TAPS occur when blood volume or oxygen is unevenly distributed between the twins and often requires intervention to provide the best chance of survival for both babies.

 TTTS and TAPS Treatment: Why Choose Johns Hopkins

-- We understand the urgency involved with treating twins with a diagnosis of TTTS or TAPS.
-The Center for Fetal Therapy is available to take your call at any time and will see you as soon as possible.
+- The Johns Hopkins Center for Fetal Therapy understands the urgency of a diagnosis of TTTS and TAPS.
+We are available to take your call at any time and will see you as soon as possible.

 - Using the latest imaging technology, we are able to assess the severity of the condition and diagnose potential pregnancy complications before they arise.
 We will then work together to determine the best treatment plan for both you and your family.

 - For over a decade, our fetal surgeons have performed extensive fetoscopic laser surgeries for the treatment of TTTS and TAPS.
 We were one of the first to establish the benefits of the Solomon laser technique, which offers the best chance of resolving TTTS and TAPS in a single treatment procedure and can be performed in some of the most complicated cases.

 - We also have expertise managing a range of pregnancy complications related to TTTS and TAPS, including pre-term labor or cervical shortening.
 We closely monitor your pregnancy to ensure the best outcome for both you and your babies.